The Inheritance Clause

 Presumably with books.

 I lived an hour and a half south in San Diego, where everything cost more than my dignity, and my landlord was named “Craig” and texted me things like “Heyyyy.”
+I was barely making it and didn't see any reason things would change anytime soon.

 I called the attorney.
 A woman with a voice like iced coffee answered and confirmed it was real.